nicolasfauchereau/ICU_Water_Watch/README.md

 ## Organisation

-- [src](): contains the source code, i.e. the collection of functions used for the data retrieval, processing and mapping of the various rainfall monitoring and forecasting products part of the ICU "Water Watch", the code is organized in N modules:
+- [src](): contains the source code, i.e. the collection of functions used for the data retrieval, processing, calculation and mapping of the various rainfall monitoring and forecasting products part of the ICU "Water Watch", the code is organized in N modules:

     - src/utils.py
     - src/geo.py